nychealth/coronavirus-data/README.md

 ### trends/

 This folder contains files with daily, weekly, and monthly data shown across time.
 Note that these trend data are published by date of event, not by date of report.
 The Health Department recommends against interpreting daily changes to these files as one day’s worth of data, due to the difference between date of event and date of report.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/trends#trends) for a detailed description of its contents.

+### variants/

+This folder contains files with data that focus on SARS-CoV-2 variants.
+It includes information on the number and type of SARS-CoV-2 variants identified in NYC, over time and by MODZCTA.
+All tables containing variant data are updated weekly on Thursday (with data through the previous Saturday).
+These files are based on a small subset of all confirmed COVID-19 cases; findings may not be representative of all confirmed COVID-19 cases citywide, and should be interpreted with caution.
+See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/variants#variants) for a detailed description of its contents.

 ### Geography-resources/